davs3275/sbs/med/collier.md

 ---
-4.27 The world is either the effect of contrivance or chance ; if the latter, it is a world for all that, that is to say, it is a regular and beautiful structure.
-Now can any man discover symmetry in his own shape, and yet take the universe for a heap of disorder ?
+4.27 The world is either the effect of contrivance or chance; if the latter, it is a world for all that, that is to say, it is a regular and beautiful structure.
+Now can any man discover symmetry in his own shape, and yet take the universe for a heap of disorder?
 I say the universe, in which the very discord and confusion of the elements settles into harmony and order.